MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/intelligence/virus-initiative-criteria.md

 You can request membership if you're a representative for an organization that develops and produces antimalware or antivirus technology.

-To qualify for the MVI program, your organization must meet all the following requirements.
+To qualify for the MVI program, your organization must meet all the following requirements:

 1)	Your security solution either replaces or compliments Microsoft Defender Antivirus.